Lloyd Owusu: International career

 Owusu earned his first cap for Ghana in 2005, and was hopeful of playing in the 2006 FIFA World Cup, the first World Cup which his country had qualified for.
 However, on 26 April, in a rare appearance for Ghana, Owusu tore his groin in a half during a friendly match against VfB Stuttgart.
 As a result, he was out injured for the World Cup, and so was not selected in the Ghana squad.

 In January 2015, he announced his retirement aged 38 after a career spanning 17 years.

 Coaching career

 Following the announcement of his retirement as a player, Lloyd Owusu joined the International Football School, Australia located in Kariong, New South Wales After his professional career, he has become General Duties Master at Cranbrook School in Sydney, Australia.

 Personal life

-In his free time, Owusu is a teacher, teaching many schoolchildren, even those with disabilities, which makes him a very well-liked figure among the community.
+Owusu is now General Duties Master and Head Coach of 1st X1 at the prestigious Cranbrook School in Bellevue Hill, Sydney, Australia, where he is a very well-liked figure among the community.
 He is cousins with professional footballers Derek Asamoah and Ansah Owusu.
-He has since sought permanent residence in Australia.
+He has since sought citizenship in Australia.